 The End of the Trojan War

 In the end, Athena’s hand played a great part in the end of the war, and it started with the death of Hector, Prince of Troy.
-He and Achilles were chasing each other around the city walls of Troy, Achilles’ hell bent on avenging his friend Patroclus, whom Hector had killed.
+He and Achilles were chasing each other around the city walls of Troy, Achilles determined to avenge his friend Patroclus, whom Hector had killed.
 Athena told the Greek warrior to rest.
 She would bring him Hector and his revenge.

 Next, she disguised herself as Hector’s brother Deiphobus and told him to stand and fight Achilles, side by side.
 Hector agreed, but when the battle began, the goddess Athena’s illusion faded and he realized he was alone, tricked into facing Achilles, who ultimately defeated him.